hyperledger/identus-docs/documentation/docs/quick-start.md

 ### Agent Deployment
 For this guide we are going to be using a single tenant deployment with API Key authentication disabled.
 But detailed and more advanced configuration can be found in [Multi-Tenancy Management](/tutorials/multitenancy/tenant-onboarding) and environment variables config [Environment Variables](/docs/atala-prism/prism-cloud-agent/environment-variables)

-In order to spin up a Prism Agent locally on your machine you must have docker installed as a requirement and its just required to clone the Prism Agent (building blocks) [repository](https://github.com/input-output-hk/atala-prism-building-blocks).
+In order to spin up an agent you must:
+1. Have Docker installed
+2. Clone the (building blocks) [repository](https://github.com/input-output-hk/atala-prism-building-blocks).

-Add the following content to the existing environment configuration __infrastructure/local/.env-issuer__
+Once cloned, for the issuer add the following content to the existing environment configuration __infrastructure/local/.env-issuer__

 ```
 API_KEY_ENABLED=false